GabrielTrettel/Disciplinas/README.md

 ### Experiments on distributed systems using [Julia](https://julialang.org/)

-So far, Gossip protocol implemented over UDP
+So far, Gossip and Flooding protocols implemented over UDP